A Higher-Order Language for Markov Kernels and Linear Operators: Categorical Semantics

-Lax monoidal functors, under the name \emph{applicative functors}, are widely used in programming languages research.
+Lax monoidal functors, under the name \emph{applicative functors}, are widely used in programming languages research\cite{mcbride2008}.
 They are often used to define embedded domain-specific languages (eDSL) within a host language.
-This suggests that the Markov kernel language can be thought of as an eDSL inside a linear language.
+This suggests that from a design perspective the Markov kernel language can be thought of as an eDSL inside a linear language.

 We have just shown that $\M$ being lax monoidal is sufficient to give semantics to our combined language, but what would happen if it had even more structure?
-If it were also full it would be possible to add a reification command\footnote{The proposed rule breaks the substitution theorem, but it is possible to define a variant for it where this is not the case}:
+If it were also full it would be possible to add a reification command\footnote{The proposed rule breaks the substitution theorem, but it is possible to define a variant for it where this is not the case.}:

-Where $\M\Gamma$ is notation for every variable in $\Gamma$ being of the form $\M\tau'$, for some $\tau'$.
+where $\M\Gamma$ is notation for every variable in $\Gamma$ being of the form $\M\tau'$, for some $\tau'$.
 The semantics for the rule would be taking the inverse image of $\M$.
-As we will show in the next section, there are some concrete models where $\M$ is full and some other models where $\M$ is not full.
+As we will show in the next section, there are some concrete models where $\M$ is full and some other models where it is not.
+Computationally, fullness of $\M$ can be interpreted as every program of type $\M \tau \lto \M \tau'$ being equal to a Markov kernel.

-A property which is easier to satisfy is asking for $\M$ to be faithful.
+A property which is easier to satisfy is faithfulness, which is verified by both models in the next section.
 In this case the translation of the MK language into the LL language would be fully-abstract in the following sense:

 \begin{theorem} Let $ x : \tau_1 \vdash M : \tau_2$ and $ x : \tau_1 \vdash N : \tau_2$ be two well-typed MK programs.
-If $\M$ is faithful then $\sem{\sample {x} {x } M} = \sem{\sample {x} {x } N}$ implies $\sem {M} = \sem {N}$. \end{theorem} \begin{proof} $\sem{\sample {x} {x } M} = \sem{\sample {x} {x } N} \implies id_{\M\tau_1}; \M\sem{M} = id_{\M\tau_1}; \M\sem{N} \implies \sem{M} = \sem{N}$. \end{proof}
+If $\M$ is faithful then $\sem{\sample {y} {x } M} = \sem{\sample {y} {x } N}$ implies $\sem {M} = \sem {N}$. \end{theorem} \begin{proof} $\sem{\sample {y} {x } M} = \sem{\sample {y} {x } N} \implies id_{\M\tau_1}; \M\sem{M} = id_{\M\tau_1}; \M\sem{N} \implies \sem{M} = \sem{N}$. \end{proof}